vishnumeerut/interview-prep/JavaScript/Array & Objects/array-iteration.md

 # 🔄 Different Ways to Iterate Over an Array in JavaScript

 JavaScript provides multiple ways to loop through an array.
-Each has its own use case depending on what you're trying to do.
+Each has its own use case depending on what you're trying to do...

 ---